signalkraft/mypyllant-component/docs/docs/index.md

 If you don't see any entities, or get an error during setup, please check [Debugging](3-contributing.md#debugging) and create an issue.
 With debugging enabled, there's a chance to find the culprit in the data returned by the myVAILLANT API and fix it.

+### Vaillant API is occasionally unavailable

+The API this integration uses sometimes goes down.
+Before reporting an issue, check if the myVAILLANT app works normally.
+If it doesn't, there's nothing we can do about it.

+### Some features that are available on the controller or in the maintenance settings are not available

+If you would like to request a new feature, please check that it's available in the myVAILLANT app first.
+Some data (for example quiet mode or legionella protection) are not available in the app, and therefore can't be supported by this integration.